jai-p393/sms-spam-detection/README.md

 # SMS Spam Detection - NLP Project

-## Overview

-This project focuses on detecting spam messages in SMS data using Natural Language Processing (NLP) techniques.
-The dataset used is the **SMS Spam Collection v.1**, which contains 5,574 SMS messages tagged as "ham" (legitimate) or "spam".
-The goal of this project is to preprocess the text data and apply machine learning algorithms to classify the messages.
+This repository contains a project for detecting SMS spam using Natural Language Processing (NLP) techniques and machine learning algorithms.
+The dataset used is **SMS Spam Collection v.1**, which includes labeled SMS messages as either "ham" (legitimate) or "spam."

+## Project Structure

+- **dataset/**: This folder contains the `SMSSpamcollection.csv` dataset used in the project.
+- **BOW_implementation.ipynb**: Implements Bag of Words (BOW) for word vectorization and uses Multinomial Naive Bayes for classification.
+- **TFIDF_implementation.ipynb**: Implements TF-IDF for word vectorization and uses Multinomial Naive Bayes for classification.
+- **Word2Vec_implementation_I.ipynb**: Implements Word2Vec (without removing stopwords) for word vectorization and uses RandomForestClassifier for classification.
+- **Word2Vec_implementation_II.ipynb**: Implements Word2Vec (with stopwords removed) for word vectorization and uses RandomForestClassifier for classification.
+- **requirements.txt**: Lists all dependencies required to run the project.

+## Notebooks Overview

+1. **BOW_implementation.ipynb**:
+   - Preprocessing: Lowercasing, removing special characters, removing stopwords, and lemmatization.
+   - Word Vectorization: Bag of Words (BOW).
+   - Classifier: Multinomial Naive Bayes.
+   - **Accuracy**: 98.65%.

+2. **TFIDF_implementation.ipynb**:
+   - Preprocessing: Lowercasing, removing special characters, removing stopwords, and lemmatization.
+   - Word Vectorization: TF-IDF.
+   - Classifier: Multinomial Naive Bayes.
+   - **Accuracy**: 97.21%.

+3. **Word2Vec_implementation_I.ipynb**:
+   - Preprocessing: Using `gensim.utils.simple_preprocess()` (without stopword removal).
+   - Word Vectorization: Word2Vec (trained on the training set).
+   - Classifier: RandomForestClassifier.
+   - **Accuracy**: 96.85%.

+4. **Word2Vec_implementation_II.ipynb**:
+   - Preprocessing: Lowercasing, removing special characters, removing stopwords, and lemmatization.
+   - Word Vectorization: Word2Vec (trained on the training set).
+   - Classifier: RandomForestClassifier.
+   - **Accuracy**: 96.31%.

 ## Dataset

-The dataset used is the **SMS Spam Collection v.1**, which can be found [here](http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/).
-It contains:
+The dataset used in this project, **SMS Spam Collection v.1**, contains a collection of SMS messages categorized as either spam or ham.
+It is stored in the `dataset/` directory.

+- **Total Records**: 5,574 messages.
-- 4,827 "ham" (legitimate) messages.
+  - **Ham**: 4,827 messages (86.6%)
-- 747 "spam" messages.
+  - **Spam**: 747 messages (13.4%)

-## Approach

-### 1. Data Preprocessing
-The raw text data is cleaned and prepared using the following steps:
-- **Lowercasing**: Convert all text to lowercase.
-- **Removing special characters**: Eliminate non-alphabetic characters.
-- **Stopwords removal**: Remove common English words that don't add significant meaning (using NLTK's stopwords list).
-- **Lemmatization**: Normalize words to their root forms using `WordNetLemmatizer`.

-### 2. Feature Extraction
-The cleaned text is transformed into numerical features using the **Bag of Words (BOW)** model, which converts text into a matrix of token counts.

-### 3. Model Training
-A **Multinomial Naive Bayes** algorithm was used for classification.
-The model achieved an impressive accuracy of **99%** on the test data.

-### 4. Future Enhancements
-Further improvements to the model will include:
-- Using **TF-IDF** (Term Frequency-Inverse Document Frequency) for feature extraction.
-- Applying **Word2Vec (Average Word2Vec)** for better representation of text data.
-- Experimenting with other machine learning algorithms for better performance.

 ## Installation and Usage